 Later, when Laura arrives, she tells us about soca.
 She tells us about Trinidad carnival and about the song that had won this year.

 ‘Hello Folklore Riddim,’ Jack says knowledgeably, having been to this year’s carnival himself.
 No. Laura shakes her head, her curly hair shaking like a cloud.
 Vigorous debate begins on Quest about the song which had actually won.
 Jack starts dancing and the girls start laughing.
 Laura’s smile gets wider and wider.
-I close my eyes and will the hands of time to stop.
+I close my eyes and will for the hands of time to stop.
 Just for a second.